 - Kevin Newbury – a theatre, opera and film director based in New York City.
 Kevin’s work focuses on issues of community, empathy and social justice, with a particular focus on our shared LGBTQAI+ history and education.
 After extensive research into The Lavender Scare and this neglected period in American history, he developed a new opera, FELLOW TRAVELERS based on that learning and around Thomas Mallon’s book of the same name.
 (July)

 Video of Kevin Newbury’s presentation and 2020-2021 Scholarship Presentation via YouTube

 June: Reverend James A. Conrad, Jr. – Pastor of Towne View Baptist Church in Kennesaw, Georgia, tells the story of his congregation’s acceptance of a same sex couple and the church’s expulsion from the Southern Baptist Convention.
+Since speaking to FFBC, Rev Conrad published a memoir about this experience: The Rainbow Revival: a paster and church on the journey towards inclusion.
 (June)